Continuity vs Categories

 Categorical Variables

-The primary type of variable other than continuous variables is the categorical variable.
+The primary type of variable, aside from continuous variables, is the categorical variable.

-Values of the variable are defined as a set of non-numerical categories called levels.
+The values of the variable are defined as a set of non-numerical categories, called levels.

 One categorical data type is a set of rankings, called ordinal data, which are data values that are ordered categories.

-Data values ordered by rank with unequal intervals that separate their values.
+Data values are ordered by rank, with unequal intervals separating them.

 Suppose the top three sprinters are ranked in order of finish in the 100-meter dash: 1st, 2nd, and 3rd.
 The finish times represent a continuous variable, but simply ranking contestants by order of their finish does not convey if the race was extremely close or if the winner finished well ahead of their nearest competitor.

 Ordinal data also results when the measured value of a continuous variable is so imprecise that, instead of a numerical scale, only a few categories exist in which the measured values can be placed.
 Suppose that persons admitted to the emergency room are swiftly placed into one of only three severity categories: mild, moderate, or severe.
-This simple rating scale recognizes that some injuries are more severe than others, but the severity is classified into one of only three categories.
+This simple rating scale recognizes that some injuries are more severe than others, but it classifies severity into only three categories.
 The underlying variable for Injury Severity is continuous.
-This underlying progression of severity is assumed, but not equal intervals of severity that separate the levels.
+This underlying progression of severity is assumed, but not equal-interval severity that separates the levels.
 The rater’s interpretation of Moderate Severity of Injury may be closer to Mild Severity than Severe Severity of Injury.

 Another type of categorical data is classification into discrete, unordered categories.